vip306/IDS-Module1-alt3-New/chapter4.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:22594ff7ec
-## 6. Sort a dataframe
+## 6. Sort a data frame

-We have practiced sorting a vector by its own order.
-Now try to sort every column of a data frame by the values of one of the variables (columns).
+You have practiced sorting a vector by its own order.
+Now, you will learn to sort every column of a data frame by the values of one of the variables (columns).

 Use the sample code using the `murders` dataset as a reference.
-For your exercise, you will continue to work on the `RatPupWeight` dataframe.
+For this exercise, you will continue to work on the `RatPupWeight` data frame.

 *** =instructions

-- Repeat the previous exercise but this time order `treat_weight` so that the ratpups are ordered from least heavy to most.
+- Repeat the previous exercise but this time, order `treat_weight` so that the ratpups are ordered from least heavy to most.
-- Create an object ind that stores the indexes needed to order the weight values, using the `order` command.
+- Create an object `ind` that stores the indices needed to order the weight values, using the `order` command.
-- Then use the bracket operator `[]` to re-order each column in the data frame.
+- Use the bracket operator `[]` to re-order each column in the data frame.

 *** =hint